MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  A [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) value that specifies the text color of the active tab.

 ### Remarks
- By default, the text color for active tabs is `COLOR_WINDOWTEXT`.
+ By default, the text color for active tabs is COLOR_WINDOWTEXT.
 You can change the text color with the method [CMFCBaseTabCtrl::SetActiveTabTextColor](#setactivetabtextcolor).

 ##  <a name="getactivewnd"></a>  CMFCBaseTabCtrl::GetActiveWnd
  Retrieves a pointer to the currently active tab window.